 She had contacted a therapist in Philly for career help.
-That very professional person knew that she had no specialized training in career services.
-She knew me and my career expertise.
-And she had conducted phone appointments herself.
-This all came together and she passed on my name.
+That professional person had no specialized training in career work.
+She had met me and knew my experience in career services.
+She had conducted phone appointments with some of her clients.
+This all came together for her and she passed on my name.

-That caller and I pursued career services via career telecoaching.
+That caller became my client and we pursued career services via telecoaching.
 Eventually, he referred another out-of-state resident to me.
-Based on our long-distance work, she provided an appreciation [Read More...]
+Based on our long-distance work, she provided an appreciation [Read More…]

 My clients and I do that every day.